Stomper10/CheXpert/CheXpert-v1.0-small/README.md

 # This is the 'CheXpert-v1.0-small' directory
-In this directory, you should place directories and files below.
+In this directory, you should place directories and files listed below.
 * `train` directory (train dataset)
 * `valid` directory (valid dataset)
 * `train.csv` file